-Most prenatal vitamins contain somewhere around 400 IUs of vitamin D, however, a double blind, randomized clinical trial found that Vitamin D supplementation of 4,000 IU/day for pregnant women was safe and most effective in achieving sufficient levels of vitamin D in all women and their neonates, regardless of skin color.
-In fact, it was the lowest amount needed for 82% of women to have adequate vitamin D levels at birth.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Most prenatal vitamins contain somewhere around 400 IUs of vitamin D; however, a double-blind, randomized clinical trial found that Vitamin D supplementation of 4,000 IU/day for pregnant women was safe and most effective in achieving sufficient levels of vitamin D in all women and their neonates, regardless of skin color.
+It was the lowest amount needed for 82% of women to have adequate vitamin D levels at birth.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Once you are pregnant, the body's demand for Vitamin D is so high that 4000 IU’s per day is the absolute minimum amount of Vitamin D you want to be taking for you and your baby's health.
+Once pregnant, the body's demand for Vitamin D is so high that 4,000 IU daily is the absolute minimum amount of Vitamin D you want to take for your and your baby's health.
 When you weigh the risks associated with Vitamin D deficiency in pregnancy that I listed above, you can see why I chose to pack FullWell Prenatal Vitamins with more vitamin D than any other prenatal on the market.
-I really believe in this data and in the importance of Vitamin D for you and your baby’s health.
+I believe in this data and the importance of Vitamin D for your and your baby’s health.

-So FullWell Prenatal contains 4,000 IU's of vitamin D while most prenatal supplements have significantly lower amounts.
-It is extremely hard to overdo it unless you are megadosing (and with that, we are talking 10,000 IU’s per day or more).
-All of your nutrient needs are so much greater during pregnancy and while breastfeeding that to me - especially given the scientific evidence - this 4,000 IU dosage is not only safe, it’s a no brainer.
+So FullWell Prenatal contains 4,000 IU of vitamin D, while most prenatal supplements have significantly lower amounts.
+It is tough to overdo it unless you are megadosing (and with that, we are talking 10,000 IU’s per day or more).
+All your nutrient needs are so much more significant during pregnancy and breastfeeding that to me - especially given the scientific evidence - this 4,000 IU dosage is not only safe, it’s a no-brainer.